pumachu/SS-segment/README.md

 - `QM_GAS_PHASE/`: Contains Gaussian log files generated from neutral ground-state optimization calculations.
 - `BULK_MD/`: Provides sequential `mdp` and `gro` files used for generating bulk polymer structures for molecular dynamics (MD) simulations.
 - `SOLUTION_MD/`: Provides sequential `mdp` and `gro` files used for simulating the polymer-solvent interface in solution MD simulations.
-- `TRAJECTORY/`: Contains `xtc` files resulting from the NPT trajectory of the polymer solution.

 ##  MD_SIMULATIONS
 This section details the workflow and files involved in our molecular dynamics simulations.
 The flowchart of the entire MD simulation procedure is provided below: